 Sales and Marketing Associate's Degree

-A sales and marketing associate's degree could lead to a career as a sales representative, retail sales associate, customer service representative, or similar career.
-Read ahead to learn potential incomes for these career options and see sample coursework.
+A sales and marketing associate's degree could lead to a career as a sales representative, retail sales associate, customer service representative, or a similar career.
+Courses will teach you about marketing, advertising and consumer behavior and will give you a foundation for a sales and marketing career.
 Schools offering Marketing degrees can also be found in these popular choices.

 Sales and Marketing Associate's Degree Profile